Graduate positions for the 2018/20 academic years have been filled.

 The PDF will be based in the Department of Biological Sciences at the University of Toronto Scarborough, but the fellow will also be expected to spend time at partner locations.
 Students will also have access to contributor expertise, facilities, and resources at the University of Toronto, Ontario Power Generation, Ontario Ministry of Natural Resources and Forestry, Fisheries and Oceans Canada, and other partners.

-The position is expected to start January 1, 2019 for an initial one-year term with the possibility of renewal for up to three years.
+The position will be for an initial one-year term with the possibility of renewal for up to three years.
 Candidates must be eligible for MITACS funding (www.mitacs.ca).

 The University of Toronto Scarborough (UTSC), located on the eastern edge of Toronto, is one of the three campuses of the University of Toronto.
 The campus is on a forested ravine and is a short commute to the Toronto city centre.
 UTSC is an exciting place to do research, with a young and active research community and excellent students in Biological Sciences (http://www.utsc.utoronto.ca/biosci/).
 The tri-campus Ecology and Evolutionary Biology program, which also includes the Royal Ontario Museum (http://www.eeb.utoronto.ca/), is an excellent department with more than 50 faculty members (http://www.eeb.utoronto.ca/people/G-faculty.htm).
 Toronto is Canada’s largest city and is extremely culturally diverse, full of parks and green areas, and hosts numerous cultural, culinary, and music events.